albertyang82/data_engineering_assessment/section_1/readme.md

 After a file is processed, it is automatically moved to the archive folder.
 This ensures the pipeline only processes new files dropped into the input folder.

+Furthermore, I have added a "Reject Reason" column to the rejected file to explain why each item was rejected.

 <ins>**EventBridge Scheduling**</ins>
 The pipeline is scheduled to run hourly using AWS EventBridge.
 You can set this up with the following steps:
 1. Navigate to EventBridge > Scheduler > Schedules and click "Create schedule".